ckurdziel/ckurdziel.github.com/healthcareresources.md

  - [HealthData.gov](http://healthdata.gov/) - A federal government website managed by the U.S. Department of Health & Human Services that releases healthcare data for public consumption.
 Cool place to start if you're looking to crunch some public data.
  - [The eHealth Initiative](http://www.ehidc.org/) - Though this site is pretty archaic in terms of the content layout and CMS, it has some useful info on Meaningful Use, mHealth, ePrescribing, Chronic Disease and more.
+ - [List of Healthcare APIs](http://health2api.com/) - What it sounds like.

  **Data Visualization**: